 The Hudson River Museum is honored to begin a partnership with Art Bridges, a foundation founded by arts patron Alice Walton to facilitate the sharing of outstanding works of American art and support partner institutions in expanding and deepening their connection with audiences.

-Beginning this fall, and in partnership with Art Bridges, the Hudson River Museum will debut three loaned paintings in the Collections Gallery: David Clyde Driskell, Woman with Flowers, 1972; Barkley L. Hendricks, Brenda P, 1974; and Kerry James Marshall, Lost Boys: AKA BB, 1993.
-These artists have played significant roles in American Art from the late 20th century to today with paintings that are visually compelling at the same time that they offer meaningful commentary on African American experiences.
-Their paintings, and the Museum’s works of art chosen for this installation, make powerful statements and invite discussion about identity.
-Some are portraits of specific people, others biblical or allegorical figures.
+Through summer 2019, four paintings on loan from Art Bridges will be featured in our galleries: David Clyde Driskell, Woman with Flowers, 1972; Kerry James Marshall, Lost Boys: AKA BB, 1993, and two works by Barkley L. Hendricks, Brenda P, 1974, and, added to the display in April 2019, North Philly Niggah (William Corbett), 1975.
+These artists have played significant roles in American art from the late twentieth century to today with paintings that are visually compelling and at the same time offer meaningful commentary on African American experiences.
+Their paintings make powerful statements and invite discussion about identity.

-All of these artists made choices about style, identity and relationships, regarding their subjects, the figures’ surroundings, and the intended impact of their art.
-John White Alexander, whose painting Azalea, 1885, features a portrait of Helen Abbe Howson gazing at flowers, hangs next to David Driskell’s Woman with Flowers, 1972, her eyes closed in a similar deep meditation.
-Alexander pushes these elements to the edges of the canvas, Driskell makes the figure and her flowers a major center point to a cross motif.
+Two adjacent sculptures from the Museum’s collection, Eve Disconsolate by Hiram Powers and Consolation by Isidore Konti, encourage comparisons across centuries.
+All of these artists made choices about style, identity, and relationships regarding their subjects, the figures’ surroundings, and the intended impact of their art.
 Barkley L. Hendricks’ monumental portrait from 1974 of Brenda P, the lead singer of a popular Philadelphia R&B group, hangs next to the Museum’s Eve Disconsolate, 1871, a marble statue by Hiram Powers.
-Both works draw on established Classical precedents to a different end, representing femininity in ancient and contemporary contexts.Read more
+Both works draw on established Classical precedents to a different end, representing femininity in biblical and contemporary contexts.Read more

 Events and Programs